 Delivering data & digital innovation

-This centre focuses on the use of data and analytics to generate new understanding, develop and improve products, and increase efficiency across agri-food systems.
+Using data to generate understanding, provide insights, develop and improve products, and increase resource use efficiency across agri-food systems

 Related news stories